tche562/build-your-own-radar-bare-minimum/README.md

 All tasks are defined in `package.json`.

 Pull requests are welcome; please write tests whenever possible.
-Make sure you have nodejs installed.
+Make sure you have *nodejs 12* installed.
+(Or any version below 14 and maybe above 10)

 - `git clone git@github.com:thoughtworks/build-your-own-radar.git`
+- swap to node 10/12 with nvm
 - `npm install`
 - `npm test` - to run your tests
 - `npm run dev` - to run application in localhost:8080.
 This will watch the .js and .css files and rebuild on file changes
+- Press F5 to launch VSCode debugger.

 To run End to End tests in headless mode
 - add a new environment variable 'TEST_URL' and set it to 'http://localhost:8080/'